 Ask your customers, family, and friends.
 I know it’s crazy, but have you considered asking your customers and others in your life what little problems or hiccups in service reduced their overall satisfaction?
 Maybe they found it annoying that the service provider didn’t ask before using their restroom.
 Maybe it bothered them that no one mentioned the service charge when the appointment was made.
 These are things that, as the business owner, you may not think about.
 Asking those on the customer side of things can reveal what’s hidden to you, but obvious to the customer.

 Hire your own company or another company to perform the service in your home.
 If you can be objective, take things a step further and actually spend some time in the customer’s shoes.
-Hire your own company or another company to come out and do the job in your home.
-The perk of hiring your own company is that you’ll get a true idea of what type of experience your customers are having.
+Hire your own company or another company to come out and do a job in your home.
+The perk of hiring your own company is that you’ll get a true idea of what type of experience your customers are having, given that the techs really do treat you just like a normal customer.
 The perk of hiring another company is that you’ll see what they do better or worse than you, which may open your eyes to opportunities to improve and surpass their level of service.